AlperBayraktar/WordGuessingGame-KelimeTahminOyunu/README.md

 - If you get stuck, you can get a hint.
 The hint shows the next letter of your guess, but **it doesn't tells you is your current guess right or not.**
 - Every right guess gives you 10 coins and your level will increase by 1.

 ### *IMPORTANT NOTE: I don't know does voice effects have rights.
-I dont know are they coprighted.*
+I dont know are they copyrighted.*